Pvt. Lonnie Lee Gray

 In September 1945, Lonnie was liberated from the

-camp.
-He was returned to the Philippines
+being liberated, he was returned to the

-and received medical treatment.
+treatment.
 When it was determined he was

-healthy he was boarded onto the U.S.S.
+healthy, he was boarded onto the U.S.S.
 Hugh

 Rodman which arrived at San Francisco on

-October 3, 1945.
-He was taken to
+October 3, 1945, and was taken to Letterman

-Letterman General Hospital before being allowed
+General Hospital before being allowed to return

-to return to Kentucky and his wife.
+to Kentucky and his wife.

 The greatest impact Lonnie's alcoholism had his life was that Gertrude would divorce him in 1965.
 Although she could no longer fight her husband's demons, she said she still loved him.
 After the divorce, he remained in Harrodsburg for four years when he suddenly disappeared.